-How Do Online Payments via Credit or Debit Card Work?
+How do online payments via credit or debit card work?

 The payment gateway informs both the customer and the merchant of the response.

-At the end of the day, the merchant sends a batch of all authorized transactions from that day to their payment processor.
+At the end of the day, the merchant sends a batch of all authorised transactions from that day to their payment processor.

-The payment processor relays these authorized transactions through the relevant card associations.
+The payment processor relays these authorised transactions through the relevant card associations.

-The merchant’s acquiring bank deposits funds totalling the transaction amounts into their merchant account (deducting any relevant fees).
+The merchant’s acquiring bank deposits funds totaling the transaction amounts into their merchant account (deducting any relevant fees).

 The card associations (from step 2) debit the customers’ issuing banks for the relevant transaction amounts, then credit the merchants’ acquiring banks (deducting any relevant fees).